 In addition to receiving and or initiating investigations of discriminatory practices and recommending for appointment to the Mayor such personnel as may be necessary, the Commission can act as conciliator in matters involving race, religion, color, sex, national origin or ancestry, sexual orientation or gender identity, disability and in housing familial status.
 It can create advisory committees and sub-committees to effectuate its purposes.
 It can recommend to the Mayor and Common Council legislation to further purposes of the ordinance.
 It can take testimony of any person under oath relating to any matter in question before it.
 Upon the approval of the Department of Law, it can subpoena witnesses, documents, and records pertinent to matters under investigation.

 Commission meetings are held every third Wednesday of the month, unless indicated otherwise.
-Commission meetings begin at 5:30PM and are held at the South Bend Human Rights Commission office.
+Commission meetings begin at 5:30PM and are held at the South Bend Human Rights Commission office, unless indicated otherwise.
 All meetings are open to the public.

 South Bend Human Rights Commission